 FAX (602) 254-6490

-The Maricopa Association of Governments (MAG) is a Council of Governments (COG) that serves as the regional planning agency for the metropolitan Phoenix area.
+The Maricopa Association of Governments (MAG) is a Council of Governments (COG) that serves as the regional planning agency for the greater Phoenix area.

-MAG is the regional air quality planning agency and Metropolitan Planning Organization (MPO) for transportation for Maricopa County.
-This includes the Phoenix area and the neighboring urbanized area in Pinal County, containing the Town of Florence and City of Maricopa.
+MAG is the air quality planning agency and Metropolitan Planning Organization (MPO) for transportation for Maricopa County.
+This includes the Phoenix area and the part of Pinal County that contains the Town of Florence and City of Maricopa.
 View a list of our member agencies.

-MAG provides regional planning and policy decisions in areas of transportation, air quality, water quality, economic development, and human services.
-MAG was formed in 1967 when local elected officials recognized the need for long range planning and policy development on a regional scale.
-They realized that many issues such as transportation and air quality affected residents beyond the borders of their jurisdictions.
+MAG provides planning and policy decisions in transportation, air quality, water quality, economic development, and human services.
+MAG formed in 1967 when elected officials recognized the need for long range planning and policy development on a regional scale.
+They realized that issues such as transportation and air quality affected residents beyond the borders of their jurisdictions.
 MAG's Policy Principles are outlined in this document.